EBIBioStudies/BioStudySubmProxy/scripts/backend/README.md

 # Setting up a VM with BioStudies DB Backend application #

-These scripts install a VM with [BioStudies DB Backend](https://github.com/EBIBioStudies/BackendWebApp)
+These scripts build and deploy [BioStudies DB Backend](https://github.com/EBIBioStudies/BackendWebApp) on a VM

 ## Prerequisites ##
 * VirtualBox (>= v5.1.18)